 Of course, not every collector chooses or has space to display all their models, but please don’t think that by putting them in storage they will remain in perfect condition.
 The natural places to store items like these are in lofts, basements or garages, all of which are places subject to extreme temperatures and variations in moisture levels, which in time will damage a model.

-Our recommendation is to wrap your models boxes in acid-free tissue paper and change this at least every year to avoid discolouring; store them in strong outer boxes within the main part of your property.
+Our recommendation is to wrap your models boxes in acid-free tissue paper and change this at least every year to avoid discolouring; store them in strong outer boxes within the main part of your property (not the loft).
 If you can’t do this, consider placing them in air tight or vacuum sealed plastic bags.

 Model Care Kit